openwisp/openwisp-docs/user/quickstart.rst

 ------------------------------------------

-The following guide will walk you through how to install openwisp-config on :doc:`OpenWRT and connect it to OpenWISP <./configure-device>`.
+The following guide will walk you through how to install openwisp-config on :doc:`OpenWrt and connect it to OpenWISP <./configure-device>`.

-If you don't have a physical OpenWRT-compatible device at hand, you can install OpenWRT in a VirtualBox VM, the guide above covers how to do this.
+If you don't have a physical OpenWrt-compatible device at hand, you can install OpenWrt in a VirtualBox VM, the guide above covers how to do this.

 3. Install openwisp-monitoring on your devices
 ----------------------------------------------